Milan fashion picks glam over gloom

 "As the autumn begins, the most evident aspect of the current economic situation is the total uncertainty over the future," Italy's Chamber of Fashion said in a report on economic trends.

 Fashion is a key contributor to the euro-zone's third largest economy.
-Italian brands are expected to generate total revenues of almost 63 billion euros (54.9 billion pounds) this year, according to the Chamber of Fashion.
+Italian brands are expected to generate total revenues of almost 63 billion euros ($87 billion) this year, according to the Chamber of Fashion.
 This is only 4 percent more than last year after Italy's fashion body halved its initial forecast.

 RETAIL SPIN